 When buying yellow squash, you should look for ones that are as fresh as possible.
 Make sure to choose those with soft skin and vibrant color that haven’t been exposed to cold temperatures for too long.

-In addition, select small, firm vegetables because larger ones tend to have tough flesh that contains fewer nutrients.
+In addition, select small, firm vegetables because larger ones tend to have tougher flesh.
 You should also avoid pre-chopped or pre-cut yellow squash unless you plan on using them right away.
 They lose their nutritional value much more quickly than whole veggies once cut open.

 Finally, be mindful of the fact that most grocery stores place fruits and vegetables in separate sections.
-If you want your squash to retain its optimal flavor and texture, don’t leave it anywhere near perishable foods like meat or seafood because these items release enzymes that speed up the natural decay of vegetables.
+If you want your squash to retain its optimal flavor and texture, don’t leave it anywhere near foods like meat or seafood because these items may contain bacteria when raw that can contaminate other foods.

 How To Store Yellow Squash After Grocery Shopping?